MisterCoffey/MisterCoffey.github.io/_posts/2017-02-08-BillboardProject.md

 title: Is Song Length the 'Key' to Chart Success?
 ---

-Does the length of a song hold the secret its success on the Billboard charts?
-The results are inconclusive, but there was a big difference between the length of rock songs in 2000 when compared to other genres.
+Does the length of a song hold the secret to success on the Billboard charts?
+The results are inconclusive, but there is at least one statistically meaningful difference when comparing hit rock songs from 2000 to hits in other genres.

+Let's take a deep dive.

-Song length was not correlated to Billboard chart success in 2000.
+Song length did not correlate to Billboard chart success in 2000.
 In fact, the only strong correlations were between chart positions in adjoining weeks, as demonstrated by the heat map below.

 ![heatmap](../images/Project2Billboard/Heat_Chart.png)